 When it comes to I.Q. tests, greater validity is not always better.
 Tests with very high validity, like over .9, are the most vulnerable to the rise of raw scores over the years (Flynn-type inflationary effects).
 This is true for both regular psychological and for high-range tests.
 More robust are tests with validities between .7 and .9.

-Reliability is the answer to the question "if it were possible to take this test again, without any learning effect between the two test administrations, would I then get the same score?".
+Reliability is the answer to the question, "if it were possible to take this test again without any learning effect between the two test administrations, to what extent would I get the same score?"
 Reliability can also be understood as the correlation between two hypothetical very similar versions of a test ("parallel forms").

-Reliabilities of I.Q. tests are mostly higher than .9.
-Those for personality tests tend to be much lower.
+Reliabilities of full-scale I.Q. tests are mostly higher than .9 (subtests have lower reliabilities obviously, if only because they are shorter than the full-scale test).
+Reliabilities of other personality tests tend to be much lower.

-Greater diversity in item types of I.Q. tests tends to be good for robustness (less fraud as cheaters prefer one-sided tests) and validity (higher g loading) but bad for reliability (less internal consistency).
+Greater diversity in item types of I.Q. tests tends to be good for robustness (less fraud as cheaters prefer one-sided tests) and validity (higher g loading).